Roy1-create/web102_prework/README.md

 ## Notes
 Challenge:
 While building this app, I struggled with finding the keys.
 It was the longest part, especially getting the key for Challenge 3.
+I also had trouble with implementing the walkthrough video.

 ## License